doej1367/HyblockRngAnalyzer/README.md

     - `C:\Users\User\AppData\Roaming\.minecraft\config\hyblockrnganalyzer\`

 ## How to contribute to this mod
-- [Contributing Manual](CONTRIBUTING.md) with a step by step setup guide for the development environment
-and a brief introduction on how this mod is structured and its inner workings
-- In case you need some inspiration on what to contribute, here is a [list of ideas](https://github.com/doej1367/HyblockRngAnalyzer/discussions/1#discussion-3846005).
+- [Contributing Manual](CONTRIBUTING.md) with a step by step setup guide for the development environment and a brief introduction on how this mod is structured and its inner workings.
+In case you need some inspiration on what to contribute, here is a [list of ideas](https://github.com/doej1367/HyblockRngAnalyzer/discussions/1#discussion-3846005).